Frederick William Hill: Fighters with eight guns

 Hill served on the AFC until the outbreak of war.
-The future tactics of the RAF were worked out by this Committee which is credited with instigating the multi-gun fighter specification leading to the Hurricane and Spitfire, the adoption of the reflector gunsight and the mechanically driven gun turret, among other pre-war developments.
+The future tactics of the RAF were worked out by this Committee, which is credited with instigating the multi-gun fighter specification leading to the Hurricane and Spitfire, the adoption of the reflector gunsight and the mechanically driven gun turret.
 As war loomed the Committee became increasingly important.

 Other work 1930–1939

-Hill carried out various tests and trials for the AFC including on armoured glass requested by Dowding which was later fitted to fighter windscreens.
+Hill carried out various tests and trials for the AFC including on armoured glass requested by Dowding which was later fitted to fighters.
 He also investigated unusual armaments.
 Keith records that he sent Hill to France to investigate a mystery weapon that was claimed to bring down power lines.
 Hill filed a negative report.
 But his main concern in this period was the installation of reflector gun sights in the fighters and bombers that were now being built.
 Many problems had to be overcome such as condensation, sunlight reflection, composition of lenses and of course each different plane presented its own installation problems.
 Additionally Keith asked him to prepare a series of diagrams which offered information on a variety of armament subjects.